USCqserver/OpenQuantumTools.jl/README.md

 Tutorials and examples can be found in [HOQSTTutorials.jl](https://github.com/USCqserver/HOQSTTutorials.jl).

 ## Acknowledgment
-The author thanks Grace Chen for the nice logo design.
+The author thanks Grace Chen for the HOQST logo design.